Israelayo/Insta-spots-app/README.md

 # 🌍 Spots App – Personal Version

-Welcome to my personal version of the *Spots App, originally a group assignment completed by *Circle 13 students at *AltSchool Africa, School of Engineering*.
+Welcome to my personal version of the *Spots App, originally a group task assigned to *Circle 13 students at *AltSchool Africa, School of Engineering*.

 While this project began as a team collaboration, I created this standalone version to *further develop my frontend and JavaScript skills*.
-It includes all core layouts from the original assignment, with added dynamic functionality that I built independently.
+It includes all core layouts from the original assignment, with added dynamic functionality that I built personally.

 ## 📌 Project Overview